 Flakiness in testing and how to deal with it

-One of the most frustrating obstacles that occurs in automated testing is test flakiness.
-Test flakiness effectively means unreliable, inconsistent or inconclusive tests.
-Automated testing was designed to avoid the flakiness that comes with manual testing that allows for human error, but it still occurs, and when it does, it can be very confusing and time-consuming to resolve and can erode trust in the entire testing process.
+One of the most frustrating obstacles that occurs in automated software testing is test flakiness.
+Test flakiness effectively means unreliable, inconsistent or inconclusive test results.
+Automated testing was designed to avoid the flakiness that comes with manual testing, but it still occurs, and when it does, it can be very confusing and time-consuming to resolve.
+It can cause significant issues in test runs, leading to wasted resources, test failures, and test detection challenges.
+If flaky tests aren’t properly managed, they can erode trust in your entire test environment.

 Additionally flaky testing can cause you to waste significant resources as developers spend valuable time chasing false positives.
 This can cause inconsistencies in continuous integration pipelines, and can lead to incorrect evaluations on the quality of your software.
 To maintain a robust testing process, it’s crucial to address the causes of flakiness and implement strategies to minimise the effect it has on your testing processes.